cypress-io/cypress-documentation/content/guides/references/cypress-studio.md

 ## Limitations

-- Studio is currently only available for writing E2E tests, and doesn't yet work with component testing.
+- Cypress Studio is currently only available for writing E2E tests, and doesn't yet work with component testing.
-- Studio does not support writing tests that use domains of multiple origins.
+- Cypress Studio does not support writing tests that use domains of multiple origins.

 ## Overview